woodiertexas/modrinth-vs-curseforge/README.md

 ### Better Search
 Modrinth's search is far better than the clunky search CF has.
 You can specify what categories to search in, what Minecraft versions to filter, what modloaders to filter, and use your searchbar input all without leaving the mods page.

+## Disadvantages of Modrinth
+While Modrinth does excel in search, UI/UX, usage of advertisements and so on.
+There are some disadvantages to using Modrinth such as...
+ - No modder payouts yet
+ - Modpack support is not released yet
+ - There is no support for resource packs, MC worlds, and datapacks yet
+ - While a good selection of mods, it has a small amount of mods (Roughly 2k-ish)
+ - Not very well known among users
+ - Does not have an area with a randomized selection of mods

 # Screenshot Credits
 Thanks to Prospector and woodiertexas for providing screenshots.